chriswolfdesign/todo-app/README.md

 ## Stopping the application

-* Hit `Ctrl+C` in the terminal instance running the `scripts.start.sh` script to bring down the front end
+* Hit `Ctrl+C` in the terminal instance running the `scripts/start.sh` script to bring down the front end
 * Run the command `bash scripts/stop.sh` to bring down the database and server docker containers

 ## Final notes